Cost of Living in Madison, WI: A Complete Budget Breakdown

 What Is the Average Cost of Living in Madison, Wisconsin?

-The average cost of living in Madison is about 4.9% above the U.S. average, driven by housing and healthcare; you’ll typically face rents near $1,472/month and higher medical and service expenses that raise monthly budgets.
+The average cost of living in Madison is about 4.9% above the U.S. average, driven by housing and healthcare.
+You’ll typically face rents near $1,472/month plus higher medical and service expenses that raise monthly totals.

 Is Rent Expensive in Madison?